Amerousful/gatling-elasticsearch-logs/README.md

 ### Parse Session

 Logger can also parse Session attributes and send them to Elasticsearch.
-As an example, your test might contain some entity id: userId, serverId, etc. It's useful for filtering data.
+As an example, your test might contain some entity id: `userId`, `serverId`, etc. It's useful for filtering data.
 Here is what you need to add to the appender:

 ```xml